HEADLINES: Justin Zeigler’s Fiery Moment Behind The Wheel

 American Fuel and Petroleum Manufacturers

 Once again, the American Fuel & Petrochemical Manufacturers (AFPM) is one of few organizations shining a light on the looming, de facto ban on internal combustion engine vehicles.
 The National Highway Traffic Safety Administration’s (NHTSA) recent final ruling on Corporate Average Fuel Economy (CAFE) standards will effectively force gas and diesel-powered vehicles out of the American car market.
 This is because the only way to meet the new CAFE standards—50.4 mpg by 2031—is through the use of a EV-dominated fleets.
-In a June 7th press release, the AFPM goes also went on to say that the NHTSA acted unlawfully in setting the new mpg standards, as EV’s cannot be included in the baseline when establishing CAFE standards.
+In a June 7th press release, the AFPM also went on to say that the NHTSA acted unlawfully in setting the new mpg standards, as EV’s cannot be included in the baseline when establishing CAFE standards.

 Written by Mike McGlothlin